International Activities Related to Pesticides

 - FIFRA Section 17(a) requires that exporters of unregistered pesticides first obtain a statement signed by the foreign purchaser indicating the purchaser understands that such pesticide is not registered for use in the U.S. and cannot be sold in the U.S. This statement is known as the Foreign Purchaser Acknowledgement Statement (FPAS).
 For more information on submitting FPAS please consult EPA’s webpage on Importing and Exporting Pesticides.

-- The requirement is shipment-specific for a particular exporter, product and purchaser.
+- The requirement is shipment-specific for a particular exporter, product, and purchaser.

-It is EPA's intention to make the U.S. export notification program compatible with the international one, while meeting domestic legislative requirements.
+It is EPA's intention to make the U.S. export notification program compatible with the international program, while meeting domestic legislative requirements.
 Revisions to the U.S. export notification program will be considered in the context of implementation of the PIC Agreement.

 Find details and forms for Importing and exporting pesticides and devices.